 At home and over the counter treatment options for perimenopausal acne include:

-- Wash the face daily. with a mild soap that won’t dry your skin out, and moisturize with a facial cream or lotion.
+- Wash the face daily. with a mild soap that won’t dry your skin out, and moisturize with facial cream or lotion.
 Try not to scrub too hard when exfoliating; this may irritate your skin.
 For mature skin, soap can be too drying.
 And you definitely want to skip the deodorant bars.

 - Use a topical anti-microbial or benzoyl peroxide to cleanse the face.